Understanding whether planning permission is required

 - Can I get pre-application advice?

 Planning site history is the record of all planning applications and decisions attached to a site.
 Our Interactive Map allows you to search planning files, decision notices and the planning history on a site.
-However, if the database shows no established use then please submit a general enquiry eform as it may be that the documents are stored on microfiche and therefore a written request needs to be submitted to access these documents.
-Please note there is a 60-day response time and fee for this service.

-Yes, we offer a pre-application advice service to potential applicants, in which we will assign an officer to review all the policies that your proposals will be judged against, such as whether your house is in a conservation area or is a listed building and to make a judgement on the acceptability of your proposal.
+Yes, we offer a pre-application enquiry service to potential applicants, in which we will assign an officer to review all the policies that your proposals will be judged against, such as whether your house is in a conservation area or is a listed building and to make a judgement on the acceptability of your proposal.

 You can gather your own information through the website and you may wish to refer to the Interactive Map, which has information on the policies relating to your area, and want to check what other people have applied for in the area through the planning application database.

-There is a fee for this service, details can be found on the planning fees webpage.
+There is a fee for this service.

 The Planning applications and appeals – quick search page allows you to search for planning applications that have been registered and determined by us.
 The data that is displayed on these pages is updated daily.